devdeepsarkar/devdeepsarkar/README.md

 - 👋 Hi, I’m @devdeepsarkar
-- 👀 I’m interested in coding.
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on interesting projects.
 - 📫 How to reach me ...